 1. Feature Importance (What Mattered Most)

-Show the top 3–5 features that most influenced the decision, ranked by importance.
+Name the top 3–5 features that drove the call, ranked.
 "This lead scored high because: (1) 85% match on job title [importance: 45%], (2) Company size in target range [importance: 30%], (3) Recent activity on site [importance: 15%]."
+The person reads three reasons, not a black box.

 2. Counterfactual Reasoning ("What If")